What Factors Go into the Cost of Professional Wedding Photography?

 “A good photographer takes gorgeous images.
-A great photographer captures true emotion and goes a step farther to understand their couples and how to make them feel comfortable enough to be themselves.
+A great photographer captures true emotion and goes a step further to understand their couples and how to make them feel comfortable enough to be themselves.
 A wedding photographer should be caring, compassionate, decisive, and detailed.
-They need to blend in enough to make everyone feel comfortable, but also take charge when the time is right.” -Buffy Feldman, owner of Lifelong Photography Studio
+They need to blend in enough to make everyone feel comfortable, but also take charge when the time is right.
+Look for a photographer who is personable, knowledgeable, and has lots of experience.
+You want someone with an amazing reputation who takes amazing photos from start to finish on the wedding day.” -Buffy Feldman, owner of Lifelong Photography Studio

 “Trust, personality, and love of their work are the most important factors.
 In order for us as photographers to be most creative, I need to know that you fully trust that we know exactly what to anticipate in capturing your story.” -Carrie Wildes, owner of Carrie Wildes Photography